IronMooseDevelopment/awesome-cheap-tiers/PITCHME.md

 Note:

 - CEO of Iron Moose
-- Developer for over 6 years
+- Developer for over 11 years, professionally for 6
 - C#, NLP, Bots, Automation
 - Active member of open source